-- 1. AWS to present the findings of this work to the Metering Committee and Strategic Panel and confirm the recommendations below. - 2.
-Present the findings to all Market stakeholders in the form of a webinar potentially in Summer 2023. - 3.
-Promote the interim solution of - a.
-Retailers to use the MVI to submit and approve the monthly reads into CMOS, or b.
+- 1. AWS to present the findings of this work to the Metering Committee and Strategic Panel and confirm the recommendations below.
+(Presented to the Technical Advisory Group 01 June 2023 and the Code Change Committee September 2023) - 2.
+Present the findings to all Market stakeholders in the form of a webinar potentially in Summer 2023.
+(Roles and Responsibilities Webinar 01 February 2023) - 3.
+Promote the interim solution of (Market Focus September 2023) - a.
+Retailers to use the MVI to submit and approve the monthly reads into CMOS, or - b.
 Retailers to download the monthly meter reads to load into their billing system and then transfer into CMOS.